SpiderRock/SpiderRock-Connect-SDK/SRConnect/MLink/README.md

 | clientFirm           | SRClientFirm |                                         | (In `DirectedCounterParty`) Name of the client firm                                                   | DirectedCounterParty |
 | inclExcl             | Enum         | Include, Exclude, Disclose              | (In `DirectedCounterParty`) Include or exclude specific counter parties                               | DirectedCounterParty |
 | isCommPaying         | Enum         | Yes, No                                 | (In `DirectedCounterParty`) If the client is paying commission                                        | DirectedCounterParty |

+The `AuctionNoticeSynthetic` JSON Body received from an MLink Server will be structured in the following way (Sample):